ostrrovska/Multi-Modal-RAG-Assistant/README.md

 ```

 2. Using the GUI:
-   - Click "Browse" to select a directory containing your documents
+   - Click "Browse" to select a directory containing your documents.
+You can use the included `data/` directory in the project as an example, which contains sample text files, PDFs, and images for testing.
    - Click "Process Documents" to start the ingestion pipeline
    - Wait for the processing to complete
    - Enter your query in the query section